HawkPK/payment-plan-calculator/README.md

 # payment-plan-calculator
-The app to calculate and display the repayment plan
+The web app to calculate and display a payment plan for a loan

 To run app:
 Go to the ClientApp catalog